innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 both of which could be measured from the robot *if* we had physical access to it.
 <!-- #endregion -->

-## Which Way Did You Say We Were Going, Again?
+## 3.5 Which way did you say we were going, again?

-As well as keeping track of how much the wheels have turned, and estimating location on that basis, we can also use the robot's gyroscope — often referred to as a "gyro" — sensor to tell us which direction it is facing.
+As well as keeping track of how much the wheels have turned, and estimating location on that basis, we can also use the robot’s gyroscope – often referred to as a ‘gyro’ – sensor to tell us which direction it is facing.

 In the following activities, you will see how the gyroscope and position sensors can be used to keep track of where the robot has been, as well as helping it get to where it needs to go.

 <!-- #region activity=true -->
-### Activity: Detecting orientation
+### Activity – Detecting orientation

-The following programme defines a simple edge follower that allows the robot to navigate its way around the shape described in the *Two_shapes* background, logging the gyro sensor as it does so.
+The following program defines a simple edge follower that allows the robot to navigate its way around the shape described in the *Two_shapes* background, logging the gyro sensor as it does so.

-Show the chart display, enable the gyro trace, and download and run the programme.
-Purely by observation of the chart view of the gyro data, do you think you would be able to the  shape corresponding to the the path followed by the robot?
+Show the chart, enable the gyro trace, and download and run the program.
+Purely by observation of the chart view of the gyro data, do you think you would be able to determine the shape corresponding to the path followed by the robot?
 <!-- #endregion -->

 ```python activity=true